sagemath/trac_to_gh/Issue 5121.md

 # Issue 5121: major bug in plot command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5121

 Original creator: was